Registration Now Open

 Cultivating Collaborations, reflects the conference goal to build collaborative relationships and foster the exchange of ideas.
 Attendees will include academic researchers, students, and extension educators, and a broad range of research partners from community organizations, producers, health care providers, and government agencies.

-Our core program addresses forward thinking and innovative research, with thematic sessions on:
+and innovative research, with thematic sessions on:

 - Hired and contract workforces